eBooks

 7. Polish and Proofread: Like any piece of writing, your synopsis should be well-crafted and free of errors.
 Proofread it carefully to ensure it's clear, coherent, and grammatically correct.
 A polished synopsis speaks volumes about your professionalism and dedication to your craft.

-Writing a compelling synopsis is about providing enough detail to interest your audience, and keeping some elements under wraps to spark curiosity.
+Writing a convincing synopsis is about providing enough detail to interest your audience, and keeping some elements under wraps to spark curiosity.

 Synopsis vs. Summary